COFIQ addresses the toughest

 - Service Consumer Administration.
 Changes to service contracts that are not in use may be applied without problems, when they are in use and no longer compatible with the latest version of the service, the service consumers need to be migrated to the new version.
 This requires an administration of service usage.
 Services in use are locked to prevent any changes.
 Consumers of obsolete services can be changed to use the new version of the service.
 COFIQ administrates service consuming applications and composite services.

-- WSDL/XSD/JSON-HYPER-SCHEMA readability/maintainability.
-While a WSDL form of service contract is essential for automated processing by development- and test-tools they are very hard to read for humans.
-COFIQ uses a repository for service contracts used to generate WSDL's for tool-input and PDF's for human readers.
+- WSDL/XSD/OpenAPI/Yaml/JSON-HYPER-SCHEMA readability and maintainability.
+While a standard format for a service contract is obviously essential for automated processing by development- and test-tools they are very hard to read for humans.
+COFIQ states that these are not meant for human consumption and uses a 'format agnostic' repository for service contracts used to generate WSDL's for tool-input and PDF's for human readers.
 COFIQ users don't have to manipulate any WSDL's or associated XSD's.
 They enter data in the repository in a very simple way and generate PDF's for human readers, including developers, and WSDL's for tool consumption, completely in line with each other.
 COFIQ can also generate JSON HYPER SCHEMA's from the same repository information.
 JSON HYPER SCHEMA may be easier to read than WSDL, but managing a central vocabulary for them is no less severe.
 COFIQ keeps them all in sync with your vocabulary and determines change impact with the push of a button.

 - Service Portfolio Boundaries.
 Organizational boundaries are no longer a fixed given; there may be acquisitions or split offs, temporary partners may come aboard to leave at a certain point etc. it is better to define a portfolio of services for a specific capability of which an organization may provide several.
 COFIQ uses models containing one data model together with services defined in terms of that data model.
 The user is free to define a model for each capability or define a single model for the complete organization.